aodn/training/AMSA2025/README.md

 ## Important

 It is indispensable that you set up your computer with the required software before the workshop.
-Please follow the instruction in the [pre-event instructions document](Pre-Event_Instructions.md).
+Please follow the instructions in the [pre-event instructions document](Pre-Event_Instructions.md).